JRobertEdwards/html5-blog/README.md

 To run this locally you should have docker installed
 # How to setup

+Copy or change the .env.example file to .env

 Build the image and spin the container up:

 `docker-compose up -d`